sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 - We don't need the fully connected (i.e. classification) layers because they serve no purpose here.
 We will toss `fc8` away completely, but choose to **_rework_ `fc6` and `fc7` into convolutional layers `conv6` and `conv7`**.

-The first three are straightforward enough, but that last one probably needs some explaining.
+The first three modifications are straightforward enough, but that last one probably needs some explaining.

 ### FC → Convolutional Layer